RaInta/SparseGravitationalWaves/README.md

 >> plot(1:length(s),s)
 ```

-Check the mutual coherence, &mu; , of &phi; which is an effective measure for how spread out the signal, defined by _s_, is among the columns of the measurement matrix.
+Just to be sure, we'll check the _mutual coherence_, &mu; , of &phi; which is an effective measure for how spread out the signal, defined by _s_, is among the columns of the measurement matrix.
 If most of the signals are confined to a small fraction of the columns, then we have to sample more from the measurement matrix.
 In other words, the more spread out, the better.
-This means we wish to minimize the mutual coherence:
+This means we wish to have a relatively low magnitude (&mu; is defined between 0 and 1) for the mutual coherence:

 ```
 >> mumu(phi)